 Please be aware that the earliest we can schedule you is approximately two weeks following your insurance verification.
 Further treatments (including cleanings) are only scheduled after the first visit.

 We make decisions on which insurance carriers to accept based on business considerations and also the effectiveness of their provider services to our office.
-At the present time, we are taking new patients who have PPO plans with Aetna, Carefirst, Cigna, Delta Dental, Coventry (Aetna network only), Coresource (Aetna network only), and United Concordia.
-We have some insurance carriers for which we may have some existing patients but we are not accepting new patients as we determine whether or not we will continue to stay in network in the future.
-We are also accepting patients with Carefirst Dental Network HMO dental plans.
-For any insurance patients, we first do an insurance verification prior to your visit.
-This way, we avoid unpleasant surprises and also can set up your basic plans details and benefit specifications prior to your visit, which allows us to provide treatment cost estimates to you.
+At the present time, we are taking new patients who have PPO plans with United Concordia, Carefirst, and Humana Medicare.
+We see out of network patients with many carriers with whom we do not have contracts including Aetna, Cigna, Delta Dental, Metlife, and others.
+Out of network patients pay the full office fee and we will provide a claim form for direct reimbursement but we cannot advise/help on what the insurance will cover.
+For in-network insurance patients, we first do an insurance verification prior to your visit.
+This way, we avoid unpleasant surprises and also can set up your basic plans details and benefit specifications prior to your visit, which allows us to provide accurate treatment cost estimates to you.

 Despite these challenges, we have made the effort to setup a large number of insurance plans and fee schedules in our system and we try and provide estimates that are equivalent to or close to actuals.
 We have accounts at many insurance carrier portals to check benefits and claim information but these are not integrated with our systems realtime and insurance companies do not proactively inform us of plans changes, limitation details, or other specifications that result in estimate versus actual discrepancies.